-A unique, rich, and super flavorful dish to share for lunch or dinner with family and friends.
+A unique dish, rich and super tasty to share for lunch or dinner with family and friends.
 The polenta is served with a flavorful and hearty sausage ragù, perfect for the colder seasons.

 Start with the ragù: remove the casing from the sausages and crumble them by hand.

-In a saucepan, sauté the celery, carrot, onion, half a leek, garlic, and bay leaf with 2-3 tablespoons of extra virgin olive oil.
+In a saucepan, sauté the celery, carrot, onion, and half a leek, chopped, along with the garlic and bay leaf in 2-3 tablespoons of extra virgin olive oil.

-Cook the mixture over medium heat, stirring often.
-When it's golden, add the tomato paste and the crumbled sausages and brown them for a few minutes.
+Cook the mixture over moderate heat, stirring often, until it is golden.
+When it's golden, add the tomato paste and the crumbled sausages and fry for a few minutes.

 When the meat has changed color, deglaze with white wine and let it evaporate over high heat.
-Finish cooking over low heat, adding, if necessary, a few ladles of vegetable broth until the desired sauce consistency is achieved.
-Season with salt and pepper.
+Finish cooking over low heat, adding, if necessary, a few ladles of vegetable broth until the desired sauce is obtained.
+Adjust with salt and pepper.

-Continue cooking the polenta for about 40-60 minutes, stirring occasionally, until you achieve a thick and creamy consistency.
+Continue to cook the polenta for about 40-60 minutes, stirring occasionally, until it reaches a thick and creamy consistency.

 Transfer the polenta to serving plates and add the sausage ragù with a generous amount of sauce.
 Serve hot.